ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-13. Learning rate.
+Q. Learning rate.
 1. Draw a graph number of training epochs vs training error for when the learning rate is:
     1. too high
     1. too low
     1. acceptable.
 1. What’s learning rate warmup?
 Why do we need it?

 <details><summary><b>Answer</b></summary>